Skip to content

 6. the collection rate of spent batteries in Germany is only just under 48 percent.

-The collection rate is understood to be the Ratio of the mass of used batteries taken back in a calendar year to the average mass of batteries put into circulation in the calendar year in question and the two preceding calendar years.
-It amounted to 48.2 percent in 2021.₂₂
+The collection rate is understood to be the Ratio of the mass of spent batteries taken back in a calendar year to the mass of batteries put into circulation on average in the current and the two preceding calendar years.
+It was 48.2 percent in 2021.₂₂

-As they contain toxic heavy metals such as mercury, cadmium and lead and we need to protect ourselves and the environment from them, it is important to recover as much of the recyclable materials as possible.
-To do this, they must always be collected and recycled separately from unsorted municipal waste.
+Since they contain toxic heavy metals such as mercury, cadmium and lead, and we need to protect ourselves and the environment from them, the aim is to recover 100 percent of the recyclable materials wherever possible.
+To do this, they must be always be collected and recycled separately from unsorted municipal waste.

-7. 100 percent of all sea turtles examined have plastic in their bodies
+7. 100 percent of all sea turtles studied have plastic in their bodies

 One in the magazine Global Change Biology published study showed that all of the more than 100 sea turtles examined of all seven species in the Pacific, Atlantic and Mediterranean had plastic in their gut.
 This recycling fact illustrates the extent of human Microplastics in the oceans or of the Plastic waste in the environment - and underlines why it is so important to separate waste correctly and recycle plastic as efficiently as possible.

-Good to know: When people simply leave their garbage in public places instead of disposing of it at home, this is called Littering.
-You can find out more about this convenient phenomenon in the linked blog article.
+Good to know: When people simply leave their trash in public places instead of disposing of it at home, it's called a Littering.
+You can learn more about this convenient phenomenon in the linked blog article.

 8. there is a difference between "compostable" and "garden compostable".

-In Germany and the EU, according to DIN EN 13432 products are considered compostable if they can be decomposed under industrial composting conditions, i.e. at high temperatures and with special microorganisms.
+In Germany and the EU, according to DIN EN 13432 products as compostable if they can be decomposed under industrial composting conditions, i.e. at high temperatures and with special microorganisms.

 According to the standard NF T51-800:2015 certified products are considered garden compostable.
-This means that they decompose even under the relatively mild conditions of a private compost heap or public compost site.
-This means that they are biodegradable without the need for industrial processes.
+This means that they decompose even under the relatively mild conditions of a private compost pile or a public compost site.
+This means, therefore, that they are biodegradable without the need for industrial processes.

-9 The recycling rate for bulky waste in Germany is 57 percent
+9. recycling rate of bulky waste in Germany is 57 percent

-While the recycling rates for waste electrical and electronic equipment, glass, paper and biowaste in Germany are very good, the recycling rates for discarded bulky items of furniture from private households reveal a Great potential for improvement.
-The recycling rate for bulky waste is only 57 percent.₂₃
+While recycling rates for waste electrical equipment, glass, paper and biowaste are very good in Germany, they reveal a great potential for improvement.
+Indeed, the recycling rate for bulky waste is only 57 percent.₂₃

-At recycling and reusable material depots, for example, you can Construction waste, waste paper, glass, scrap metal, waste wood, electrical appliances, plastic waste or even green waste drop off.
-There are more than 3,000 recycling centers in Germany where you can dispose of your waste properly and have it recycled.
+At recycling and reusable materials centers you can, for example Construction waste, waste paper, glass, scrap metal, waste wood, electrical appliances, plastic waste or even green step drop off.
+In total, there are over 3,000 yards in Germany where you can properly dispose of your waste and have it recycled.

 Using recycling facts and figures to make a lasting difference in the world

-The statistics and facts presented in this article make it clear how important recycling is for our planet, our society and ultimately for our future.
-The recycling of waste and other raw materials plays a crucial role in overcoming the countless challenges of our time.
+The statistics and facts presented in this article make it clear how important recycling is for our planet, our society and ultimately our future.
+The recycling of waste and other raw materials plays a crucial role in addressing countless challenges of our time.

-By producing less waste and using our Separate waste correctlywe make recycling easier - and protect our environment, the animal world, ourselves and not least the lives of our children and grandchildren.
+By producing less waste and reducing our Separate waste correctly, we facilitate recycling - and protect our environment, wildlife, ourselves and, last but not least, the lives of our children and grandchildren.

 "The greatest threat to our planet is the belief that someone else will save it."